 Albatros G.III

-The Albatros G.III (company L.21), was a German bomber aircraft development of World War I.
+The Albatros G.III (L.21) was an advanced German bomber aircraft that emerged during World War I.

-It was a large, single-bay biplane of unequal span and unstaggered wings.
+This formidable aircraft featured a large, single-bay biplane design with wings of unequal span and no stagger.

-Power was provided by two Benz Bz.IVa pusher engines installed in nacelles carried between the wings.
+Its power was derived from two Benz Bz.IVa pusher engines, cleverly positioned in nacelles between the wings.

 Specifications